What is Spaced Repetition?

 Why should I use spaced repetition?

 On SpanishDict.com, we take into account your individual performance on each vocabulary word to determine how much time should pass in between your study sessions.
-This approach has the potential to double the amount of Spanish vocabulary you retain long-term, while saving you countless hours of study time.
+This approach has the potential to triple the amount of Spanish vocabulary you retain long-term, while saving you countless hours of study time.